ion-ml/foa/ASSIGNMENT_ANSWERS.md

 The benchmark function that will be used to access the success of the novel algorithm is a simplified version of the one used by Mitic, Vukovic, Petrovic and Miljkoiv (2015).

-The function being optimised, in this case the Sum of Squares, is used to calculate the `n + 1` position for the swarm (with regard to the positions of the fruit flies orbiting the swarm).
-The result of that calculation is described as the 'best position' for swarm (per iteration).
+The taregt function being optimised, in this case the Sum of Squares, is used to calculate the `n + 1` position for the swarm (with regard to the positions of the fruit flies orbiting the swarm).
+The result of that calculation is described as the 'best position' for the swarm (per iteration).
 The distance between the swarm (or the best position) and the food (at the end of a trial) is the dependent variable.

 *For further information, please see the `findBestPosition` method within the `fruitFlies.js` class.*